Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 * I'd like to firstly acknowledge my mentor [Simen Daehlin](https://github.com/Eventyret), his guidance helped me structure the project to meet deadlines for our meetings which helped immensely.
 I'd also like to thank the community of slack who helped me with some issues I had with JavaScript.

 #### Credits
-* The layout I based my work on was code-institutes own html this gave me a good base to work on and ive gone on to modify and alter this to make the project my own.
+* The layout I based my work on was code-institutes own HTML this gave me a good base to work on and I've gone on to modify and alter this to make the project my own.